n349ca/Netreo/EXE/README.md

 # Netreo EXE Windows Executables
-Collection of Python based Scripts for use with the Netreo API All EXE executables use HTTPS
+Collection of Python scripts converted to executables for use with the Netreo API.
+All EXE executables use HTTPS.
+You must first open a command prompt window and then run the EXE files.

 ### addDeviceImportCSV.exe
 You have to use the CSV files found here with this program